thisisadityapatel/aditya-patel.com/README.md

-Portfolio website, which I built using Next.js, Javascript and deployed on Vercel.
+Portfolio website -- built using Next.js, Javascript and deployed on Vercel.
 Feel free to dropby @ https://www.aditya-patel.com.